-Here we describe functionality of the main processing blocks shown in Figure 2.
+Here we describe the functionality of the main processing blocks shown in Figure 2.
 The algorithm starts by assigning continent place names to continents.
-It then extracts candidate places for place names other than continent names from geographical database (GeoDB).
-Place names with a single candidate place are resolved to these places while place names with multiple candidate places are passed to lower processing blocks starting with scope restriction block.
-For illustration purpose, we use a sample document containing the following place names: Sarajevo, Bosnia, Bihac, Tuzla, Britain, London.
+It then extracts candidate places for place names other than continent names from the geographical database (GeoDB).
+Place names with a single candidate place are resolved to these places while place names with multiple candidate places are passed to lower processing blocks starting with the scope restriction block.
+For illustration purposes, we use a sample document containing the following place names: Sarajevo, Bosnia, Bihac, Tuzla, Britain, London.

-Scope restriction block (BK-A): This module extends country-level restriction reported in (Pouliquen et al., 2006).
+Scope restriction block (BK-A): This module extends the country-level restriction as reported in Pauliquen et al (2006).
 It exploits an elaborate list of ranked geographical scopes assigned to a document.
 A place name with multiple candidate referents is assigned to a single top ranked document geo-scope.
 The other candidates belonging to lower ranked document geo-scopes are discarded.
-If a selected scope contain a single candidate, the candidate is marked as the place being referred to by the name.
-The major source of error when using scope restriction arise from an inherited GeoSR error.
-However, if a selected scope contain multiple candidates, it is passed to the next processing block i.e. country & capitals resolution (BK-B).
-Back to our example above, the place names are restricted to the following scopes (scopes are present as NAME:COUNTRY@PROVINCE[CANDIDATE IDs]): Sarajevo:BA@01[1], Bosnia:BA@00[2], Bihac:BA@01[3], Tuzla:BA@01[4,5,6], Britain:GB@00[7,8], London:GB@H9[9,10].
-Sarajevo, Bosnia & Bihac are non-ambiguously resolved through scope restriction because the assigned resolved through scope restriction because the assigned scopes contain one candidate place each.
-On the other hand, Tuzla, Britain & London remain ambiguous within selected scopes because they contain multiple candidate places.
+If a selected scope contains a single candidate, the candidate is marked as the place being referred to by the name.
+The main source of error when using scope restriction arises from an inherited GeoSR error.
+However, if a selected scope contains multiple candidates, it is passed to the next processing block i.e., country & capitals resolution (BK-B).
+Back to our example above, the place names are restricted to the following scopes (scopes are presented as NAME: COUNTRY@PROVINCE[CANDIDATE IDs]): Sarajevo: BA@01[1], Bosnia: BA@00[2], Bihac:BA@01[3], Tuzla:BA@01[4,5,6], Britain: GB@00[7,8], London: GB@H9[9,10].
+Sarajevo, Bosnia and Bihac ambiguously resolved through scope restriction because the assigned scopes contain one candidate place each.
+On the other hand, Tuzla, Britain and London remain ambiguous within selected scopes because they contain multiple candidate places.

 Country & capitals resolution (BK-B): A place name's candidate place of type country (PC) or country-capital (LC) or provincial capital (LA) is selected as the place being referred to by the name.
-The order of preference is $PC \mapsto LC \mapsto LA$.
-If the ambiguity is not resolved at this stage, it is passed to the next processing block i.e. Type-based resolution (BK-C).
-Back to our example above; we select any candidates of Tuzla, Britain & London which is of type PC or LC or LA as the referent, and this routine resolves Britain & London to places of type PC and LC respectively.
-Tuzla remains ambiguous within selected scope.
+The order of preference is PC \mapsto LC \mapsto LA.
+If the ambiguity is not resolved at this stage, it is passed to the next processing block i.e., Type-based resolution (BK-C).
+Back to our example above; we select any candidates for Tuzla, Britain and London which are of type PC or LC or LA as the referent.
+This routine resolves Britain and London to places of type PC and LC respectively.
+Tuzla remains ambiguous within the selected scope.

 Type-based resolution (BK-C): Type-based resolution exploits types of resolved places as the basis to resolve among competing candidate places.
 The commonly occurring types are preferred.
 The assumption is that places of a similar type are more likely to be mentioned in a discourse.
 The candidate place of type matching the commonly occurring type among the resolved places is selected as the place being referenced.
-Back to our example above; here is the list of already resolved referents with there types in curly brackets: Sarajevo{PPLC}, Bosnia{PCLI}, Bihac{PPL}, Britain{PCLI}, London{PPLC}.
-From this list there are two places of type PPLC, two places of type PCLI & one place of type PPL.
-The ambiguous Tuzla:BA@01[4,5,6] has three candidate places are

-(candidate ID in square bracket and type in curly bracket): [4] {PPL}, [5] {ADM2} & [6] {ADM3}.
+Back to our example above; here is the list of already resolved referents with their types in curly brackets: Sarajevo{PPLC}, Bosnia{PCLI}, Bihac{PPL}, Britain{PCLI}, London{PPLC}.
+From this list there are two places of type PPLC, two places of type PPLL and one place of type PPL.
+The ambiguous Tuzla:BA@01[4,5,6] has three candidate places in scope BA@01.
+The types of these candidate places are (candidate ID in square bracket and type in curly bracket): [4]{PPL}, [5]{ADM2} and [6]{ADM3}.
 Candidate [4]'s type matches one of the types of resolved referents and therefore, is selected as the place referred to by name Tuzla.